 From the start at Verulamium Museum, walk past St Michael's Church into St Michael's Street with the River Ver and its ancient ford, the 1765 bridge and Kingsbury Mill 1.
 Turn right into Verulamium Park; follow the path between the lakes and Abbey millstream 2.
-The Lots of wildlife in this area - look out especially for herons, as well as crayfish on the river bed.
+Lots of wildlife in this area - look out especially for Herons, as well as American Signal Crayfish on the river bed.